Which products made by Corning are safe for microwave use?

 (Photo: Platinum-banded cream & sugar set from the late 1960s.
 Gold designs can be found on both clear and opal Pyrex, but silver and platinum patterns appear on clear Pyrex only.
 Platinum patterns were also offered on Corning Ware.)

 French White Gold is an exception to the rule.
 With a shiny gold-coloured trim, this product line was offered during 2000 and original packaging specifically states that it can be used in the microwave.
-The trim seems different from genuine gold leaf; it is a brassy copper-toned colour.
+The trim seems different from genuine gold; it is a brassy copper-toned colour.

 French White Gold F-1 (2½ Qt).
 Because it is a newer product, the metallic trim is intended to be microwave-safe.

 - Centura, a glazed glass-ceramic, has a composition that attracts microwave energy.
 It becomes extremely hot during normal cooking times and can shatter if it is cooled too quickly.
 The Centura formula was used only for dinnerware, not cookware.
 It is not always simple to identify it since it was marked with many different brand names, and there are even products marked as Centura that are not made of Centura at all.
 Jump to: Identifying Centura.

 Avocado Round Corning Ware: like Buffet Servers, the knobs are attached to the lids with a metal pin.
 Image from 1968 advertisement.